How to Import Music Into PowerPoint: A 2026 Guide

 On Mac

-On PowerPoint for the web
+On PowerPoint for the Web

-- Naming: If you have several audio items, rename files outside PowerPoint first so you can keep track.
+- Naming: If you have several audio items, rename the files outside PowerPoint first so you can keep track.

 - Intent: Decide whether this track is background music, a one-slide cue, or part of a narrated sequence.